zero waste boulder reporting Ordinance Compliance

 - train employees on proper sorting

-Please note you will need to attach photos of your waste stations and signs to the compliance form.
+Note: you will need to attach photos of your waste stations and signs to the form.

 Who needs to report and Deadlines